Using the Best Format and Size for Your Image

 Users can expand the notification to see the image attached to the notification:

-- iOS: with a force touch or by sliding the notification and clicking the "Display" button. iOS will display the image in full width.
+iOS: with a force touch or by sliding the notification and clicking the "Display" button. iOS will display the image at full width.

 Web Push Notifications